 We present a conceptual model of a laboratory database intended for use in all geoscientific disciplines that is based on current approaches.
 The integration of recent concepts on workflow description, harmonisation of physical units, and thesauri provides the flexibility needed to handle the variety of terms, parameters, and units resulting from the wide field of application.
-Using

-- 325 a relational database structure and a clear classification of metadata into different metadata sets allows extension of the database subsequently without modifying its structure.
+Using a relational database structure and a clear classification of metadata into different metadata sets allows extension of the database subsequently without modifying its structure.
 The database model was originally developed starting with geophysical laboratory methods.
 After the implementation, the database must prove its applicability to the variety of geoscientific data.
 Up to now, we did not consider legal aspects of data sharing in detail.
 The integration of this issue must be part of a future study.
-However, the due to its flexibility, the presented model will allow subsequent integration of legal aspects in the database, e.g., - Author contribution.
-MH acquired the funding, proposed and managed the project, and edited the original and the revised draft.
+However, the due to its flexibility, the presented model will allow subsequent integration of legal aspects in the database, e.g., the consideration of rules for data publishing under certain conditions.

+Author contribution.
+MH acquired the funding, proposed and managed the project, and edited the original draft.
+SN arranged the presented conceptual model, created the figures, and wrote the original draft.